webix-hub/docs/data/api/treestatecheckbox_checkitem.md

 checkItem
 =============
 @short:
-	checks the checkbox related to the specified item
+	checks the checkbox it the tree item

 @params:
 - id	string	the id of an item to check